harmslab/topiary/docs/source/protocol.rst

     >anc47_altAll|avgPP:0.993|lnPP:-3.699|num_ambig:3|num_ambig_gaps:1
     M-----------Q-------------G-------F-----TA------A------L-L-V--WT-----L--L---SP-----S-G----S-----G-----GEAWPTH-TACRDG------GLE--VLYQSC-DP----L-------Q---DFGFS-IDQCSKQL---KPNLNIRFGIILREDIKELFLDIALFS-KG----S--SILN-----FS--YPICEED-LPKFSFCGRRKGEQIYYA-G--------P-V--NNPG---FEIP---EG----EYQ-V---L-LELYNEN--R----ST--VAC--ANATVI-------------------C-------S

-  + Output: *03_ancestors/output/*
+  + Output: :code:`03_ancestors/output/`

     + *summary-tree.pdf*: Drawing of reconciled tree with branch lengths, labeled non-speciation events, and ancestors with posterior probabilities as a color map.
     + *reconciled-tree_anc-pp.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are ancestral posterior probabilities.
     + *reconciled-tree_anc-label.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are ancestor names.
     + *reconciled-tree_ancestors/*: The *ancX.pdf* files are pdf summaries of
       ancestral reconstructions for each ancestor as labeled in *summary-tree.pdf*.